framegrace/beume/README.md

 Install
 -------
-* Download the project.
+* Download the latest release (release dir).
+It includes all dependencies (ehcache,resize libs,grizzly,slf4j and some Apache commons and httpclient.
+See the dependecies list below)
-* Compile it.
-It is a Netbeans project, you can either open it with Netbeans and build, or just use maven to do its magic.
-(All dependecies are in the pom.xml)
+* Alternatively, you can clone the project and open it in Netbeans (Is a Netbeans project) or use maven to rebuild it.
 * Create a directory called beume on your home dir and put a beume.properties and an ehcache.xml.
 Here you have a properties file with the defaults, and an ehcache sample config file to test.
 (Forgot to add a "-f" option to change the config file location :) You can change it in the code.
 Promise to do it ASAP)

 ### ~/beume/beume.properties